-This really depends on who is asking the question- You may think that you can define what investing is, but that is the definition of investing from your perspective.
+This really depends on who’s asking the question- You may think that you can define what investing is, but that is the definition of investing from your perspective.
 Some people have a completely different idea about what investing is.

 You may not think that buying art is investing, but it can be.
 You may not think going to university or trade school is investing, but it can be.
-Buying a car may not be an investment to you, but it is for an uber driver or real estate agent who wants to portray a certain image. (in reality its a piece of capital in those situations, but you get the idea).
+Buying a car may not be an investment to you, but it is for an uber driver or real estate agent- who wants to portray a certain image, it is. (in reality its a piece of capital in those situations, but you get the idea).